duonghuuphuc/flask-social-auth-github-2022/README.md

  - Application description: *(leave it blank or enter your desired description)*
  - Authorization callback URL: `http://127.0.0.1:5000/login/github/authorized`

 After obtaining the Client-ID and Client-Secret from GitHub, you can now insert them into the `env.sh`.
+If you are using Microsoft Windows OS, please read section **For Windows OS**.

 ## Implementation

 First, we define two models in the `models.py`, i.e., `User`, `OAuth`.
 The `User` model will store the GitHub username of an authenticated user.
 The `OAuth` model is inherited from `OAuthConsumerMixin` of Flask-Dance to add the necessary fields to store OAuth information.
 You can find out more about the use of `OAuthConsumerMixin` at [here](https://flask-dance.readthedocs.io/en/v1.2.0/backends.html).

-Second, we define the `github_blueprint` in `oauth.py` along with a function () which will automatically perform one of these actions:
+Second, we define the `github_blueprint` in `oauth.py` along with the `github_logged_in()` function which will automatically perform one of these actions:

  - If a given username does exist in the database, the function will log the user in.
  - Otherwise, the function will create a new user account in the database, and then log the user in.